Saturday, October 12, 2024

 It was created to replace an earlier giant wooden statue destroyed by a storm in 1248.
 The bronze replacement was originally enclosed in a temple hall.
 However, this building was swept away by a tsunami in 1498.
 Since then, the Great Buddha has stood in the open air.

-I visited Kamakura and spent the day exploring its many hillside temples and shrines while on a business trip to Japan.
+I visited Kamakura and spent the day exploring its many hillside temples and shrines during a business trip to Japan.
 My company’s Tokyo office was a bit of a problem child at the time.
-As a result, made many trips to Japan to support the team, usually staying at the Keio Plaza Hotel in Shinjuku.
+As a result, I made many trips to Japan to support the team, usually staying at the Keio Plaza Hotel in Shinjuku.

 To be brutally honest, I’m not sure exactly when I visited Kamakura.
 I never dated the photos I took.
-At a guess, it was either 2001 or sometime in 2002.
+At a guess, it was sometime in 2002.
 It takes about 90 minutes to reach the city by train from Shinjuku.
-Most visitors disembark at Hase Station, then make their way uphill to the Kamakura Daibutsu tracing a popular tourist walk that passes some of the area's ancient Buddhist temples and Shinto shrines.
+Most visitors disembark at Hase Station, then make their way uphill to the Kamakura Daibutsu tracing a popular tourist route past several Buddhist temples and Shinto shrines.

 However, I decided to get off the train at Kita Kamakura station.
 From here I walked down the tree-lined streets of old Kamajura toward Hase Station.
 Along the way, I passed numerous immaculate shrines, including Engakuji, one of Japan's leading Zen temples, before finally finishing up at Great Buddha.
 Thanks to regular tourist stops, it took me several hours to complete the walk.
 You can see a photo above of the wonderful Zen garden at Engakuji.
 It was undergoing a little maintenance the day I visited.